-Advanced Studio Recording II
+(formerly Advanced Studio Recording II)

-Advanced studio recording offers students experience in digital editing using computers and software.
-This class includes digital recording techniques.
-Cross-listed as AUD-143.
+This course offers students experience in digital editing using computers and software.
+The class includes digital recording techniques.
+Crosslisted as AUD-143.
 May be taken 2 times for credit.
-Prerequisite: MUS/AUD-141 (with a grade of C or better). --AA/AS General Education: AA/AS C --Transfers to CSU only unit
+Prerequisite: AUD/MUS-140 (with a grade of C or better). --Transfers to CSU only